On splitting and splittable families: Two and three set games

 \section{Two and three set games}

 In this section we catalog the winner and winning strategy for all instances of the splitting game on two or three sets.
 By Lemma~\ref{reduction lemma}, we may suppose there are $0$ or $1$ elements in each Venn region.
 We use an empty region to represent $0$ elements and a $\bullet$ to represent $1$ element.
-Since we will see that each of these games may be won using a pairing strategy, the winner is independent of which player goes first.
-It is also independent of whether or not there are points in the Venn region of multiplicity $0$; we shall assume there are $0$ points there.
+Since we will see that each of these games may be won using a (possibly trivial) pairing strategy, the winner is independent of which player goes first.
+It is also independent of whether or not there are points in the Venn region of multiplicity $0$; we use a $\star$ to suggest either case.

-For two set games, there are $8$ arrangements.
+For two set games, there are $8$ arrangements, not considering the multiplicity $0$ region.
 Of these, $7$ are won by Split and $1$ by Skew.
 The $8$ arrangements are divided into $5$ types up to symmetry.
 Of the $5$ types, $4$ are won by Split and $1$ by Skew (see Figure~\ref{fig:2set}).

 For $3$-set games, there are $128$ arrangements.
 Of these, $65$ are won by Split and $63$ are won by Skew.
 The arrangements fall into $40$ types up to symmetry.
-For $k=2$ there are $10$ types of arrangements, all of which are trivially won by Split.
+By Theorem~\ref{even regions}, Split has a winning strategy for any game with $\leq2$ occurrences of $\bullet$, which accounts for $10$ of the types.
 The remaining $30$ types are shown below.
 Figure~\ref{fig:split-winners} depicts games won by Split, and Figure~\ref{fig:skew-winners} depicts games won by Skew.